 We would love you to come and see what we have to offer in the Western Lake District!

-The post we have to offer you is within the Musculoskeletal (MSK) team in West Cumbria.
+The post we have to offer you is within the Integrated Musculoskeletal (IMSK) team in West Cumbria.

-We are a large MSK department situated along the Western edge of the Lake District.
+We are a large MSK department with this role being situated in the team which covers the Western edge of the Lake District.
 Our service is spread among acute hospitals, community hospitals, GP surgeries and health centres offering wide and varied opportunities to gain skills in the MSK field.
 We have highly skilled physiotherapists working in each of these areas who will support you to achieve high standards of professional development and clinical excellence in your practise.

 The static Band 6 MSK position provides you with the opportunity to work within a well-developed and supportive department offering a robust appraisal, preceptorship, clinical and management supervision.
 There are no requirements for weekend working or Orthopaedic cover.

 Continuing professional development is encouraged and we provide a robust in-service training programme which we anticipate you will be actively a part of.
 This has continued throughout the pandemic and incorporates the whole MSK team from across Cumbria.
-We have access to a wide range of skilled Advanced Practise Physiotherapists within the teams who provide teaching and training sessions.
+We work collaboratively with the East team and Advanced Practise Physiotherapists & Podiatrists who provide mentoring, teaching and training sessions.

 We would anticipate that you will have significant experience of working within the MSK field with clear evidence of relevant postgraduate training, exceptional organisational and leadership skills.
 An ability to work and travel across sites throughout West Cumbria is also essential.